MarkBind/markbind/docs/userGuide/syntax/horizontalrules.md

 </variable>
 </include>

-Available color classes (use any of the available BootStrap border color classes):
+Available color classes (use any of the available Bootstrap border color classes):
 - border-info
 - border-primary
 - etc